 2. What is your application deadline?

-Applications must be electronically submitted (or postmarked) by August 1, 2015.
-CAS materials must also be received by this deadline.
+Applications must be electronically submitted (or postmarked) by August 1, 2016.
 Applicants who wish to be considered for merit-based scholarships are strongly encouraged to apply by December 31.
 We will continue to admit people from the waitlist throughout the course of the late spring and summer, including until the first day of orientation if necessary.

 3. I know that the application deadline is August 1.
 Does this mean that I must submit all of my application materials by then?